michaelw-0615/Application-of-NLX-LLM-Prompt-Engineering/Prompt_documentation.md

 **Potential failure modes & mitigations.**

 - Over-generalization from narrow examples.
 Mitigate by adding one neutral and one negative exemplar later (pilot feedback).
 - Ticker leakage to non-equities (e.g., BTC).
-Mitigate with explicit “non-equity → null.”
+Mitigate with explicit instruction “non-equity → null.”
 - Event boundary errors (valuation vs macro_market).
 Mitigate with a cue list inside the prompt and post-run error sampling to tune wording.

 ### B-3: Chain-of-Thought Prompt